Best Things To Buy To Make Money: 13 Great Income Generating Ideas

 They’re used by government agencies for natural disaster search operations and monitoring climate change.

-Plus, they’re used by everyday people to film holiday videos, take aerial photos, and film events.
+Plus, they’re used by everyday people to film holiday videos, take aerial high quality photos, and film events.

-If you wanted to make money from a drone, you’d need a commercial drone license, and then you could start offering niche drone services.
+If you wanted to earn money from a drone, you’d need a commercial drone license, and then you could start offering niche drone services.
+But you can always learn how to use a drone with online courses.

-A few potential customers can be found at events and weddings, selling drone footage to stock sites, offering aerial surveying, and providing inspection footage for electrical, gas, or water lines.
+A few potential customerons can be found at events and weddings, selling drone footage to stock sites, offering aerial surveying, and providing inspection footage for electrical, gas, or water lines.

 Drones cost between $600 to $3,000 or more for a professional-level model.